Life Alert Medical Alert System Price and Value in 2025

 Add-on Accessories: Pricing and Features

-As previously mentioned, you’ll typically have to bundle Life Alert’s Master Unit with one or both of its add-ons.
-So you’ll need to decide: Do you want an on-the-go unit, a wall button, or both with your in-home system?
+You’ll typically have to bundle Life Alert’s Master Unit with one or both of its add-ons.
+So you’ll need to decide: Do you want an on-the-go unit, a wall button or both with your in-home system?

 Mobile + GPS